cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_steps.md

 ## IBC application module requirements

 What does Ignite CLI do behind the scenes when creating an IBC module for us?
-What do you need to implement if you want to upgrade a regular custom application module to an IBC enabled module?
+What do you need to implement if you want to upgrade a regular custom application module to an IBC-enabled module?

 The required steps to implement can be found in the [ibc-go docs](https://ibc.cosmos.network/main/ibc/apps/apps.html).
 There you will find: